SPY HILL Research Spy-Hill.net

 Hello, BOINC World!

-Here is about the simplest program you can write for BOINC that does something non-trivial -- the "Hello, World!" program of BOINC.
-It opens an output file called "out.txt" and writes something to it, and this file is uploaded to the server when the task completes.
+This is about the simplest program you can write for BOINC that does something non-trivial -- the "Hello, World!" program of BOINC.
+It opens an output file called "out.txt" and writes something to it, and then this file is uploaded to the server when the task completes.

 Topics